 All digital station bench mark photo files should be named such that the name of the file will indicate the station number, dash, Permanent Identifier (PID) number (if available), dash, stamping or designation, dash, photo type, dash, date, dot.jpg.
 For a new mark, the PID is not applicable as it is unavailable.
 Close-up photo vertically taken of the bench mark is photo type 1, chest or waist level photo vertically taken of the bench mark is photo type 2, and the horizontal view taken of the bench mark is photo type 3.
 For photo type 3, include the cardinal direction (N, NE, S, SE, etc.) that the camera is pointing.
 If there are more than one type of photo taken then rename them as 1A, 1B, 2A, 2B, 3A, 3B, etc. If a PID is available, then use designation instead of stamping for the naming of the file.
 Use a maximum of 30 alphanumeric characters to the left of the dot.
 So, if you are exceeding 30 alphanumeric characters in the name, then truncate the stamping or designation so that maximum characters in the name are 30.
-For example, the bench mark E close-up photo for Seattle water level station should be named as 9447130-7130E1990-1-20090101.jpg.
+For example, the bench mark E close-up photo for the Seattle water level station should be named as 9447130-7130E1990-1-20090101.jpg.
 Sample file names are shown in the table below.

-New bench mark without a PID and disk face photo 9414290-4290A2008-1-20090101.jpg Existing bench mark with a PID and eye level view photo 9410660-DY2512-BM N-2-20090101.jpg Existing bench mark without a PID and north direction photo 9447130-7130E1990-3N-20090101.jpg house (gauge house) shall be recorded as that of a station.
+New bench mark without a PID and disk face photo 9414290-4290A2008-1-20090101.jpg Existing bench mark with a PID and eye level view photo 9410660-DY2512-BM N-2-20090101.jpg Existing bench mark without a PID and north direction photo 9447130-7130E1990-3N-20090101.jpg

+4.2.6.3 Obtaining and Recording of Positions of Station, Data Collection Platform, Sensors, and Bench Marks Using a Handheld GPS Receiver

+Latitude and longitude of the station, DCP, all sensors, and bench marks shall be recorded using a hand-held GPS receiver and recorded as degrees, minutes, seconds, and tenth of seconds (e.g., 45 degrees, 34 minutes, 32.6 seconds).
+The positions of the primary and backup DCP (if applicable) and all sensors that are installed in a tide house (gauge house) shall be recorded as that of a station.
 This position will be obtained in front of the tide house (gauge house) at the center of the front door/front wall of the tide house (gauge house).
 The front portion of the roof of the tide house (gauge house) may also be used as applicable if the GPS satellites are blocked from the structure.
 For standalone DCP or met sensors that are 3 m (10 ft.) or greater from the station, obtain positions and report appropriately on the site report.

-4.2.5.3 Obtaining and Recording of Positions of Station, Data Collection Platform, Sensors, and Bench Marks Using a Handheld GPS Receiver

-Latitude and longitude of the station, DCP, all sensors, and bench marks shall be recorded using a hand-held GPS receiver and recorded as degrees, minutes, seconds, and tenth of seconds (e.g., 45 degrees, 34 minutes, 32.6 seconds).
-The positions of the primary and backup DCP (if applicable) and all sensors that are installed in a tide